ByteWelder/Decktility/README.md

 You need supports along the edge on this inside.
 I painted them on manually, because they get attached to the inner wall.
 Alternatively, you can use `Supports: Everywhere`.

+Make sure you clean up the inside thoroughly, so it fits on the case.

 ### Main Case